Deltares-research/LOCKGATE5/docs/source/index.rst

-SPUIS
+LOCKGATE
 ===================================

-This is the documentation for **SPUIS**, a 1D `Deltares <https://www.deltares.nl/>`_ tool for calculating water levels and flow velocities in discharge sluices.
-SPUIS can be applied to both open channel flow and culverts.
-SPUIS was originally developed by Delft Hydraulics in 1986 [1] and updated in 1989 [3] and 1995 [4].
-The latter version was converted from the original Fortran code to the currently available Python code in 2024 and contains the same functionality as version SPUIS 4.01 from 1995.
+This is the documentation for **LOCKGATE**, a 1D `Deltares <https://www.deltares.nl/>`_ tool for calculating the head difference over an opened lockgate (when the door is in the gate recess).
+LOCKGATE is able to calculate the head difference over time for a gate with vertical openings at the sides as well as for a horizontal opening underneath the door.
+LOCKGATE was originally developed by Delft Hydraulics in 1990 [1] and updated in 1994 [3].
+The latter version was converted from the original Fortran code to the currently available Python code in 2024 and contains the same functionality as version KASGOLF 1994.

 .. note::